BenjaminMelanson/unifoilDocs/docs/source/installation.rst

 Section 1: Installation
 -----------------------

-The users can install **UniFoil** by cloning the repository from the following link:
+The users can install the **UniFoil interface** by cloning the repository from the following link:
 `<Insert Repository Link Here>`_

 Once inside the cloned repository, run the following command in your terminal: